ignacio108/steganography_script/README.md

    python3 script.py --secret img/Secret.png --container img/Container.png
 ```

-THe reverse script requires one argument:
+The reverse script requires one argument:

 -image: corresponds to the relative path of the image that contains the secret image